-Planning a wedding with two MOBs can actually make life a little easier for each woman (where as an MOB and MOG might have an imbalanced division of tasks).
+Planning a wedding with two MOBs can actually make life a little easier for each woman (whereas a MOB and MOG might have an imbalanced division of tasks).
 Even if they aren’t both contributing financially to the event, it’s all about including everyone in the process to make them both feel celebrated and appreciated.

 Go Over the Responsibilities